What is figurative language? In the simplest terms is writing that is not to be taken literally. Learn more about it in this article.

 - He cooked enough for an army.

 Onomatopoeia describes figures of speech where the words evoke the actual sound of the thing that they describe.
+You might also be curious about learning what is orthographic memory.

 - the “ring” of a telephone